diegudeveloper/ProyectosCss/ProyectosCss/01_Sushi/README.md

 <br><br>
 ## Implementing the Challenge 📥📤

-Create your own design and solution, you can also publish it on your github and share it on social networks so many of us who are just starting out can see the different ways to do this little challenge.
+Create your own design and solution, you can also publish it in your github and share it on social networks so we can see the different ways to do this little challenge.

 Use the hashtag #PlatziCSSChallenges on Twitter to reach more people.